Liseon617/Azure-Jenkins-Terraform/README.md

 # Terraform_for_Azure_Template
 This repository serves as a template for setting up terraform in any environment to deploy Azure VMs.

-This repository serves as a template for deploying a FastAPI application with Prometheus monitoring and Grafana dashboards, all containerized with Docker.

 ## Overview

 This template provides a ready-to-use setup for deploying a VM with Azure alongside other needed resources, based on prior configuration solution, with Terraform.